 Kings, Cathedrals and Vikings

-A day tour to Roskilde, where you will explore a magnificent church and an architectural masterpiece.
+The best way to experience and explore the Danish heritage is by going to Roskilde.
+Join us for a tour where you will explore the magnificent cathedral – an architectural masterpiece.
 1000 years of Danish history are gathered here under beautifully decorated vaults and in dark crypts.
-Here 39 kings and queens of Denmark lie buried.
+Here 39 kings and queens of Denmark lie buried and the cathedral is thus one of the most sacred places in Denmark.
 The cathedral is a UNESCO world heritage site.

 Optional: Sailing a viking ship (6 hours from 9 am – 3 pm) extra charge pp. € 25,-